notsuspiciousindividual/Stack_The_Flag_CTF_22/web_blogpost_1/README.md

 ```
 Goes to Homepage
 Login
-If no user in website, make user
+	If no user in website
+		make user
 	Go to Blog, server takes content from blog
 	make own post etc
 ```

 Going through the sourcecodes itself, we also understand that there'll be a bot that actively crawls through the blogpost with the required cookie we have to steal in bot.js